Nuga0909/jsx-and-react-components-checkpoint/README.md

-In this checkpoint, we are going to use what we have learned so far to play around with some React components and JSX.
+In this checkpoint, I am going to use what I have learned so far to play around with some React components and JSX.